 Your pet may use a litter box if you provide it with one.
 Corner litter boxes may be confusing to them, many will use them as a sand bath and roll in their excrement.
-A small box that is 2” deep x 6” x 9”, paper toweling, pine pellets or critter litter is made for this purpose and you only need a small amount to lightly coat the litter pan.
+A small box that is 2” deep x 6” x 9”, you can use paper towel, pine pellets or critter litter in the litter pan.
 We find the greatest success with a litter pan under the wheel with simply 2 sheets of paper toweling.

 Hedgehogs are burrowers and foragers they will need items to keep them busy and provide enrichment.
 Small balls, cat toys, fleece strips, baby toys are all acceptable toys the more clutter the happier the hog!
 An exercise wheel is a must and will help him to stay healthy and trim.
 Metal wheels are unacceptable for hedgehogs as their tender feet or ankles could get trapped and break.
-We recommend the Carolina Storm Bucket Wheels, but there are others that are acceptable wheels for hedgehogs.
+The Carolina Storm Bucket Wheels are the wheel of choice here at Morning Star Hedgehogs.

 255 – 600 grams.
 A kitchen scale can be used to monitor your hedgehog's weight.
 We recommend keeping a weekly log of your animals weight.
 Large gains or losses can signal health issues that would require medical attention.